Hilton Imperial Dubrovnik – Grand dame of Dubrovnik’s hotels, just outside the Old Town walls.

 - Address: Marijana Blazika 2, Dubrovnik.

-- Nearest Bus: From the bus station just outside Pile Gate (0.1 mile, 2-minute walk), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
-Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.6 mile, 11-minute walk).
+- Nearest Bus: From the bus station just outside Pile Gate (0.1 mile), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
+Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.6 mile).

 - Area: Super-central location overlooking the sea, just outside Pile Gate, with easy access to all Old Town attractions but minus the crowds that throng its tiny streets.
 All attractions within Old Town are just a few minutes’ walk from the hotel, as are numerous dining options and bars.